MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 78.
+Subsets
+Given an integer array nums of unique elements, return all possible subsets (the power set).

+The solution set must not contain duplicate subsets.
+Return the solution in any order.

 # LeetCode 79.
 Word Search
 Given an m x n grid of characters board and a string word, return true if word exists in the grid.